LoudRR/PiFmExciter/README.md

 =========

-## FM exciterusing the Raspberry Pi
+## FM exciter using the Raspberry Pi

 This program generates a mono FM modulation intended for raw multiplexed data.